TechTansfer/axmlparser/README.md

 The library allows you to parse binary XML (such as the `AndroidManifest.xml`) from a generated APK file.

-The current implementation is based on the android4me project and also on the work of Ryszard Wiśniewski and Dmitry Skiba and also on code from the spoon project.
+The current implementation is based on the android4me project, on the work of Ryszard Wiśniewski and Dmitry Skiba and also on code from the spoon project.

 [https://code.google.com/archive/p/android4me/](https://code.google.com/archive/p/android4me/)